-False awakening (FA) dreams are defined as a double dream, where sleepers dream about sleeping and waking up from the dream, while in reality they are still sleeping – this is a false belief that eventually leads to the realization that the prior wake was part of a dream1,2,3.
-During the period of the first dream, sleepers are aware that they are dreaming owing to changes in the conscious state – they wake up and find out from the dream that they are still dreaming, all within the original dream itself4.
+False awakening (FA) dreams are double dreams; sleepers dream about sleeping and waking up from the dream, while in reality they are still sleeping.
+This is a false belief that eventually leads to the realization that the prior wake was part of a dream1,2,3.
+During the period of the first dream, sleepers are aware that they are dreaming.
+This is owing to changes in their conscious state; they wake up and find out from the dream that they are still dreaming, all within the original dream itself4.
 This type of dreaming behavior is rather close to lucid dreaming.

-Polyphasic sleeping experiences from multiple community members include several incidents with this Inception-style dreaming.
-Whether the dream-inducing mechanism of polyphasic sleeping gives rise to more bizarre dreaming outcomes is yet to be confirmed.
-The human body can wake up on its own after a dreamy REM nap (before the alarm goes off) in many cases (including both those who are adapting and adapted to said polyphasic schedules), even though the nap only lasts for 20 minutes by default on many schedules.
+Polyphasic sleeping experiences from multiple community members reported several incidents with this Inception-style dreaming.
+Whether the dream-inducing mechanism of polyphasic sleeping gives rise to more bizarre dreaming outcomes is under investigation.
+The human body can wake up on its own after a dreamy REM nap (before the alarm goes off) in many cases; this includes both those who are adapting and adapted to said polyphasic schedules, even though the nap only lasts for 20 minutes on many schedules.

 An exemplary incident in the polyphasic community